-The CBE Internship Program aims to provide a select group of students with the opportunity to:
+The CBE Internship aims to provide a selected group of students with the opportunity to:

 Identify the theoretical knowledge and skills from relevant area(s) of academic study as applicable to the problem identified in the 'real work' environment;

 Acquire evidence and information from complex sources as relevant to the problem in the 'real work' environment;

 Determine the appropriate information and evidence relevant to addressing the business problem;

 Engage critically with the information and evidence to generate best solutions to the problem and of value in the decision-making by the employer/placement/community;

 Engage effectively and professionally with multiple stakeholders within and outside the work/professional environment;

 Critically reflect upon the value of lifelong learning processes provided through the internship experience; and

 Communicate the knowledge, competencies and experience acquired through the internship to peers, academic, specialist and non-specialist audiences.

 Internships undertaken through this course are taken for a 6-unit or 12-unit course credit.
 Each successful applicant will be provided with a permission code to enrol in the CBE Internship course CBEA3070 (undergraduate) or CBEA6070 (postgraduate), which will be counted toward the intern's CBE Degree.